btfcss/beautiful-css/documentation/typography.md

 ### Capitalize

-Capitalizes the first letter of each word with `.capitalize` utility class:
+Capitalizes the first letter of each word with `capitalize` utility class:

 ```html
 <p class="capitalize">this will become capitalized</p>